 Our appointment usually takes about 40min.
 However if it is your first appointment it will be very helpful if you could arrive 10min earlier to complete some paperwork.
-Exercise sessions can be very flexible but usually need somewhere between 40min and 1 hour to make a decent difference to your condition.
+Exercise classes can be very flexible but usually need somewhere between 40min and 1 hour to make a decent difference to your condition.

 What kind of treatment will I receive?

 That really depends on your condition.
 Once you have an assessment with us we'll be able to discuss with you treatment plans that fits in with your current lifestyle / personal situation / preference and go from there.
 There are MANY ways to solve one problem so you do not need to worry.
 You can have a look at here for some of the treatment modalities that we use.